hzrd149/nostrudel/README.md

 - Create a "event posting" service that can show modals (for qr code scanning), warnings (signed by wrong pubkey), and results (what relays responded) when posting events.
 - Create notifications service that keeps track of read notifications. (show unread count in sidenav)
 - Rebuild relays view to show relay info and settings NIP-11
-- use `nostr-tools` to allow user to generate and use nsec keys for login.
 - filter list of followers by users the user has blocked/reported (stops bots/spammers from showing up at followers)
 - Add note embeds
 - Add "repost" button that mentions the note